ghewaa/Yuka/README.md

 ## Data

-The data used in this analysis is sourced from the Yuka application database.
+The data used in this analysis is sourced from Yuka application database.
 It includes information about various food products, their nutritional content, grades, and other relevant attributes.

 ## Analysis